maevsi/maevsi/README.md

 In case you want to apply or revert the database migrations, you need to use [Sqitch](https://sqitch.org/).

 The `sqitch` directory in this repository contains a `sqitch` executable that you can use to interact with the migrations residing in the directory's subdirectories.
-For example, run `./sqitch deploy` to fill the database with structure like tables, types and policies.
+For example, run `./sqitch deploy` to fill the database with structure like tables, types, and policies.

 In case you want to be able to simple call `sqitch deploy` without `./` instead, add an `alias sqitch="./sqitch"` to your shell configuration (`~/.bashrc`, `~/.zshrc`, ...).